Skip to main content

 In the current epidemiological context of the COVID-19 pandemic, individuals who have developed immunity against COVID-19 have done so through one of the following circumstances:

-• Infection-induced immunity which describes the immune protection in an unvaccinated individual after one or more SARS-CoV-2 infections
+• Infection-induced immunity which describes the immune protection in an unvaccinated individual after one or more SARS-CoV-2 infections.

-• Vaccine-induced immunity which is the immunity achieved by an individual who has not been infected with SARS-CoV-2 but has a primary series of any COVID-19 vaccine or has received a booster vaccination
+• Vaccine-induced immunity which is the immunity achieved by an individual who has not been infected with SARS-CoV-2 but has a primary series of any COVID-19 vaccine or has received a booster vaccination.

-• Hybrid immunity is defined as the immune protection in an individual who has had one or more doses of a COVID-19 vaccine and experienced at least one SARS-CoV-2 infection before or after receiving COVID-19 vaccine7
+• Hybrid immunity is defined as the immune protection in an individual who has had one or more doses of a COVID-19 vaccine and experienced at least one SARS-CoV-2 infection before or after receiving COVID-19 vaccine.3

 The latest Canadian data on hybrid immunity has identified that adolescents and young adults have the highest proportion of hybrid immunity.
-In Canada, a greater proportion of older adults have protection from vaccination only and have not been infected as compared to younger ages, while a large proportion of children have been infected but not vaccinated.12
+In Canada, a greater proportion of older adults have protection from vaccination only and have not been infected as compared to younger ages, while a large proportion of children have been infected but not vaccinated.8

-A recent systematic review found that the effectiveness of hybrid immunity against hospital admission or severe disease was 97.4% at 12 months with primary series and 95.3% at 6 months with first booster after the most recent infection or vaccination.13 This hybrid immunity appears to plateau after 2 doses and does not improve with more (assessed as 3 to 5) doses of vaccine.
-Hybrid immunity has been observed among those infected in the pre-Omicron and Omicron era; in the period of circulation of the BA.4/5 variants, protection against hospitalization upon reinfection is >90% among individuals with hybrid immunity who have received at least two doses of vaccine.14
+A recent systematic review found that the effectiveness of hybrid immunity against hospital admission or severe disease was 97.4% at 12 months with primary series and 95.3% at 6 months with first booster after the most recent infection or vaccination.9 This hybrid immunity appears to plateau after 2 doses and does not improve with more (assessed as 3 to 5) doses of vaccine.
+Hybrid immunity has been observed among those infected in the pre-Omicron and Omicron era; in the period of circulation of the BA.4/5 variants, protection against hospitalization upon reinfection is >90% among individuals with hybrid immunity who have received at least two doses of vaccine.10

 Yes.
 COVID-19 vaccines may be given concomitantly (i.e., same day), or at any time before or after non-COVID-19 vaccines (including live and non-live vaccines).
 If more than one vaccine is administered at a single visit, they should be administered at different injection sites using separate injection equipment.
-Preferably this is in different limbs, however if the same limb must be used, the injection sites should be separated by at least 2.5 cm (1 inch).4
+Preferably this is in different limbs, however if the same limb must be used, the injection sites should be separated by at least 2.5 cm (1 inch).2

 Co-administration of COVID-19 vaccines with other vaccines is in accordance with NACI recommendations, general best practices for immunization, and is supported by the US Center for Disease Control and Prevention and the World Health Organization.

-The Society of Obstetricians and Gynaecologists of Canada (SOGC) addresses this online rumor in their recent statement stressing, “there is absolutely no evidence, and no theoretic reason to suspect that the COVID-19 vaccine could impair male or female fertility” and added, that “the widespread social media concern stems from misinformation about the similarities between syncytin-1 (used for placental implantation) and the SARS-CoV-2 spike protein.
+The Society of Obstetricians and Gynaecologists of Canada (SOGC) addresses this online rumour in their recent statement stressing, “there is absolutely no evidence, and no theoretic reason to suspect that the COVID-19 vaccine could impair male or female fertility” and added, that “the widespread social media concern stems from misinformation about the similarities between syncytin-1 (used for placental implantation) and the SARS-CoV-2 spike protein.
 While the two proteins have several similar amino acids, they remain vastly different.
-The antibodies produced against the SARS-CoV-2 spike protein would not have cross-reactivity with syncitin-1.”24
+The antibodies produced against the SARS-CoV-2 spike protein would not have cross-reactivity with syncitin-1.”21

 Pregnant people with complete or boosted vaccine doses had reduced risk for severe symptoms, complications, and death.

 While the safety and efficacy of the COVID-19 vaccines were not studied in people who were pregnant or breastfeeding in the clinical trials for these vaccines, evidence during the post-marketing period has accumulated.
 Outcomes in participants who became pregnant during the clinical trials and fetal outcomes are reported through registries, and real-world evidence (mostly with mRNA vaccination) in now available.
 Both NACI and the Society of Obstetricians and Gynaecologists of Canada (SOGC) have pre-existing general recommendations that inactivated viral vaccines can be safely given in pregnancy.
-The SOGC recommends that pregnant people, those contemplating pregnancy, and those who are breastfeeding who are at high risk of infection and/or morbidity from COVID-19 should be offered the vaccine.30
+The SOGC recommends that pregnant people, those contemplating pregnancy, and those who are breastfeeding who are at high risk of infection and/or morbidity from COVID-19 should be offered the vaccine.28

 NACI continues to recommend that COVID-19 vaccines should be offered to people who have previously been infected with SARS-CoV-2.
-There are no known safety risks with receiving a COVID-19 vaccine after a recent SARS-CoV-2 infection.31 COVID-19 vaccine can be offered to individuals at any time following recovery from SARS-CoV-2 infection.
+There are no known safety risks with receiving a COVID-19 vaccine after a recent SARS-CoV-2 infection.29 COVID-19 vaccine can be offered to individuals at any time following recovery from SARS-CoV-2 infection.

-Currently all COVID-19 vaccines approved for use in Canada are inactivated vaccines (not live vaccines) and antivirals have no effect on the response to inactivated vaccines.
+Currently, all COVID-19 vaccines approved for use in Canada are inactivated vaccines (not live vaccines) and antivirals have no effect on the response to inactivated vaccines.
 Therefore, clients receiving COVID-19 antiviral treatment can safely receive the COVID-19 vaccine.
 However, if the client is still experiencing symptoms of the viral illness for which the medication was prescribed, it might be best to delay the immunization so that the cause of any additional or worsening symptoms can easily be determined.

 For additional information, see the BC Immunization Manual, Appendix C: Contraindications and Precautions for Immunization.

 There is a theoretical risk that mRNA vaccines could temporarily affect cell-mediated immunity, resulting in false-negative TST or IGRA test results.
 However, there is no direct evidence for this interaction.
 Therefore, in the absence of data and acknowledging the importance of both timely tuberculosis testing and immunization, vaccination with COVID-19 vaccines may take place at any time before, after or at the same visit as the TST or IGRA test.
-Repeat TST or IGRA (at least 4 weeks post-COVID-19 immunization) of individuals with negative TST or IGRA results for whom there is high suspicion of latent tuberculosis infection may be considered in order to avoid missing persons with TB infection.4
+Repeat TST or IGRA (at least 4 weeks post-COVID-19 immunization) of individuals with negative TST or IGRA results for whom there is high suspicion of latent tuberculosis infection may be considered in order to avoid missing persons with TB infection.2

 Prophylactic oral analgesics or antipyretics (e.g., acetaminophen or non-steroidal anti-inflammatory drugs such as ibuprofen) should not be routinely used before or at the time of vaccination.
-There is currently no evidence of benefit from administration of oral analgesics for the prevention of immunization injection pain or systemic reactions.4 While these medications may be considered for the management of adverse events (e.g., pain or fever, respectively), it is not known whether these may blunt the antibody response to vaccine.
-This phenomenon has been observed in some studies of other vaccines in children, although its clinical significance is unknown.34-36 If an individual has taken one of these medications prior to immunization for any reason, they should be immunized as planned.
+There is currently no evidence of benefit from administration of oral analgesics for the prevention of immunization injection pain or systemic reactions.2 While these medications may be considered for the management of adverse events (e.g., pain or fever, respectively), it is not known whether these may blunt the antibody response to vaccine.
+This phenomenon has been observed in some studies of other vaccines in children, although its clinical significance is unknown.32-34 If an individual has taken one of these medications prior to immunization for any reason, they should be immunized as planned.

 Lymphadenopathy (reactive adenopathy related to the immune response generated by the vaccine) in the regional nodes draining the deltoid area can occur.
-Such enlarged nodes may be viewed in imaging studies such as mammograms, and may be interpreted as abnormal and indicative of potential pathology.
+Such enlarged nodes may be viewed in imaging studies such as mammograms and may be interpreted as abnormal and indicative of potential pathology.

 The BC Cancer Agency recommends that scheduled screening mammograms should not be cancelled or delayed because of COVID-19 immunization.
-Those undertaking imaging within 6 weeks following vaccination should be asked for information about the site of vaccination so that this information can be recorded and considered in the interpretation of the radiograph.37
+Those undertaking imaging within 6 weeks following vaccination should be asked for information about the site of vaccination so that this information can be recorded and considered in the interpretation of the radiograph.35

 For those being vaccinated in the context of suspect or known breast malignancy, the vaccine should be given in the contralateral arm for both doses.